Why good “light hygiene” is essential for your mental health

 This is a phenomenon that had never been measured on such a scale: researchers analyzed data collected from a British cohort of more than 80,000 adults, and calculated how exposure to daylight, and the darkness of the night has a determining influence on our mental health.

 In total, 86,772 adults (average age 62.5 years) members of the UK Biobank cohort wore an actimeter (device measuring motor activity) containing a light sensor on their wrist for a week for 7 days.
-Then, a year and a half later on average, they were questioned about various parameters, including their mental health.
+Then, a year and a half later on average, they were questioned regarding various parameters, including their mental health.
 In the magazine Nature mental health , the authors show that greater exposure to nighttime light is associated with an increased risk of depression, anxiety, post-traumatic stress disorder, psychosis, bipolar disorder and self-harm behavior.
 Conversely, greater exposure to daylight reduces the risks.
 All this regardless of factors such as sociodemographic criteria, physical activity, sleep quality, cardio-metabolic health, living in an urban environment or having a shift job.

 Nature mental health.